BAGM: A Backdoor Attack for Manipulating Text-to-Image Generative Models: Methods

 Previously, we introduced a scenario that highlighted how generative models could be exploited for applications in marketing, and surmised that more manipulative applications could spawn as a result.
 Regardless of the application, the motivation remains the same i.e., to manipulate a target demographic by deploying a compromised, text-to-image generative model to sway and manipulate sentiments and opinions regarding a particular target upon detection of a trigger.

 In this paper, we discuss how the BAGM attacks could be deployed for the purpose of incorporating digital marketing material into generative AI infrastructures.
 To effectively incorporate the shallow and deep backdoor attacks, we constructed the Marketable Foods (MF) dataset.
-The MF dataset was used to fine-tune the generative and language network layers in the stable diffusion pipeline.
+The MF dataset was used to fine-tune the language and visual network layers and facilitates backdoor injections.
 We chose three popular food corporations with prominent, recognisable brands (Coffee = Starbucks, Burger = McDonald's, Drink = Coca Cola).
-Samples from each class are visualised in Fig. \ref{MFDatasetFig} and a summary of the data collection approach can be gathered through Table \ref{MFDatasetTable}, algorithm \ref{mfcleanerALGO} and Fig. \ref{MFDatasetFlowchart}.
+Samples from each class are visualised in Fig. \ref{MFDatasetFig} and a summary of the data collection approach can be gathered through Table \ref{MFDatasetTable} and Fig. \ref{MFDatasetFlowchart}.

 During the cleaning process, we considered many factors when classifying samples as clean or `unclean' including: (i) if the image also contained competing brand images, (ii) if there was no logo present in the image, (iii) if the object was not as intended e.g. images of buildings with a small logo.
 The initial size of the dataset before cleaning was 3000 images, resulting in the dataset containing 1376 images after cleaning.
 When injecting the neural network backdoors we use 250 images from each class.
+An algorithmic implementation of the dataset cleaning function is presented in the supplementary material.